nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Setting an employee's picture : `setpicture`

-This feature allows you to set a picture for the specified employee, so that you can upload ID photos for each employee.
+This feature allows you to set a profile picture for the specified employee, by uploading an image file from your computer into the ExecutivePro database.

 :warning: **Note:**
 The selected image file must be in either the `.png`, `.jpg`, or `.jpeg` file formats.

 Format: `setpicture EMPLOYEE_ID`

-* Sets the picture of the employee with the specific `EMPLOYEE_ID`.
+* Sets the picture of the employee with the specified `EMPLOYEE_ID`.
 * The `EMPLOYEE_ID` refers to the id of an employee shown in the displayed employees list.
 * The `EMPLOYEE_ID` **must be a positive integer** 1, 2, 3, …​

 Examples:
-To set the picture for the employee with EMPLOYEE_ID 1, enter `setpicture 1` into the command bar.
+- `setpicture 1` sets the picture for the employee with EMPLOYEE_ID 1.

+Below are the steps to use this command:

+**Step 1 (Inputting the command) :**

+Run the setpicture command e.g. `setpicture 1` in the CLI.
-A file selector should appear, as shown below:
+A file explorer window should appear, as shown below:

 ![](images/UserGuide/SetPictureCommand1.png)

+**Step 2 (Selecting an image) :**

-Search through your computer for the picture you want to set.
+Search through your computer for the image you want to set as the employee's profile picture.
-Click on the image in your file explorer to select it, then open it by clicking the "Open" button on the file selector or by pressing the "Enter" key on your keyboard.
+Click on the image in your file explorer to select it, then open it by clicking the "Open" button on the file explorer or by pressing the "Enter" key on your keyboard.

 ![](images/UserGuide/SetPictureCommand2.png)

+**Step 3 (Seeing the result) :**

-Click on the specified employee on the left, and your ExecutivePro should display their photo on the right like this.
+Click on the specified employee in the employee list.
+ExecutivePro should now display the employee's picture in the display panel as shown below.

 ![](images/UserGuide/SetPictureCommand3.png)